jansouza/devops-tools/README.md

 - **Included Skopeo:** Skopeo is a tool for manipulating, inspecting, signing, and transferring container images and image repositories on Linux® systems, Windows and MacOS.
 Like Podman and Buildah, Skopeo is an open source community-driven project that does not require running a container daemon..

+- **Included Terraform:** Terraform is an Infrastructure as Code tool with a broader reach, which lets developers automate complete infrastructure that spans multiple public clouds and private clouds

 - **Ready for DevOps:** With all essential tools already included, you can quickly set up a complete DevOps environment to develop, test, and deploy your applications.

 ## How to Use: